 - Your plan is not to make your hero power free but to use his hero power as effectively as possible.
 In some cases, that means purchasing a one or two gold Pirate with your gold to fill out your Warband or to look for pairs and triples.

 - Patchwerk’s main strength comes from the extra ability to take risk through the additional health to which you have access.
-Take advantage of your extra health by playing slightly more greedy with your upgrades and pivots.
+Take advantage of that extra health by playing slightly more greedy with your upgrades and pivots.

-- He has good synergy with demons since he has enough health to take Wrath Weaver’s damage and makes Annihilan Battlemaster get bigger stats.
+- Patchwerk has good synergy with Demons since he has enough health to take Wrath Weaver’s damage and makes Annihilan Battlemaster get bigger stats.

 - Follow the Rafaam curve with Pyramad to get an early powerful Warband of high health minions.
-If possible, focus on minions that can find a cheap way to scale, such as Micro Machine, Murloc Tidecaller, Wrath Weaver, Rabid Saurolisk, or taunts.
+If possible, focus on minions that can find a cheap way to scale, such as Micro Machine, Evolving Chromawing, Wrath Weaver, Rabid Saurolisk, or Taunts.
 Be sure to find an Arm of the Empire if you choose to go with the taunts.
 Micro Machine is still his most preferred minion choice.

 - Pyramad is strong in the early levels.
 Use that advantage to be healthy in the mid-game and transition into a composition that scales.

-- Rafaam curve with her and try to get minions that do well with the extra stats such as Pupbot and Impulsive Trickster in the first rounds of a match.
+- Queen Wagtoggle performs best through the Rafaam curve.
+Try to get minions that do well with the extra stats such as Pupbot and Impulsive Trickster in the first rounds of a match.